 - The ‘Or Avner’ Jewish educational network, comprised of 124 schools that serve over 6,823 students and are recognized for their excellence in general and Jewish studies.

 - Informal education – youth programs and outreach, including a large summer camps network and the dynamic EnerJew and Stars initiatives that reach out to university students and teenagers to cultivate young Jewish leadership and spur community activism.

 - Orphanage network of five children’s homes that shelter over 400 orphans, displaced and abused children.

 - Humanitarian Aid that includes medical assistance for families and elderly people, 4,500 monthly food packages and 4,800 clothing packages twice a year.
 There are 88,000 Passover parcels distributed each spring.

 - Refugee crisis relief – over 7,050 refugees in the Eastern Ukraine are being helped with essential needs ranging from shelter and clothing to medical attention and employment.

-- Social services and counseling – Israeli psychiatric and psychological expert teams are enlisted to address mental health needs in Jewish communities across the former Soviet Union.
+- Social services and counseling – expert psychiatric and psychological teams in Israel are enlisted to address mental health needs in Jewish communities across the former Soviet Union.

 What began as a grassroots initiative, led by the remaining Jews of the FSU, developed into an all-encompassing mechanism that supports the needs of hundreds of communities in a timely and effective manner.
 With unmatched presence on the ground and minimal overhead costs, FJC has become a lean and effective mechanism to alleviate poverty and lead the revival of Jewish life in the FSU.
 By keeping its hand on the pulse of the evolving needs of the Jews of the CIS, FJC is in the unique position to carry-out its mission: providing excellent education; reviving post-Soviet Jewry; saving lives and nurturing stability and hope.